Morgan Marshall '16

 How did a liberal arts education make a difference for you?

-I was an active participant in Art Club all throughout college and the President for the latter two years of my college career.
+I was an active participant in the art club all throughout college and the President for the latter two years of my college career.
 Staying in the art club helped me keep in touch with my creative side and visual side.
-Also, with the college being so close to Chicago, I was able to part take in a lot of city art competition and shows!
+Also, with the college being so close to Chicago, I was able to part take in a lot of city art competitions and shows!
 This helped me keep my passion for illustrations and visualizations alive while still fostering my scientific academia side.

-How did your time at Lake Forest help you prepare to apply for your current heath professions position?
+How did your time at Lake Forest College help you prepare to apply for your current health profession position?

 Lake Forest College helped equip me with one of the best science educations I believe I could have ever been given.
 The faculty are amazing, transparent and truly want to help their students succeed.
-I gained a wide knowledge of various lab skills and also an extreme in depth understanding of biology and chemistry.
-This helped prepare me in master’s degree because I already had a solid understanding on complex biomedical topics that many of my counterparts did not.
-I’m able to think critically on what’s best for patient and student communication and break down these complex topics to a wider audience because of this level of understanding.
+I gained a wide knowledge of various lab skills and an extremely in-depth understanding of biology and chemistry.
+This helped prepare me for a master’s degree because I already had a solid understanding of complex biomedical topics that many of my counterparts did not.
+I’m able to think critically about what’s best for patient and student communication and break down these complex topics for a wider audience because of this level of understanding.